lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 > Changes since the last version:

-> • 08/02/17 Reworked the layout, added new sections.
+> • 08/02/17 Reworked the layout.

-> • 08/04/17 Added install commands for nftables, screenfetch, iftop, ttyload.
+> • 08/04/17 Adding install commands for nftables, screenfetch, iftop, ttyload.

 **2 Before you begin**
 ----------------------